Thin-layer technology

 The process operates with a single immersion or spray bath, at room temperature and without creating any type of wastewater.

-Thanks to this system, the bath will hardly become saturated with oil and will never be replaced, but only topped up with fresh product, as it runs out.
-The part of workshop dust, filings and dirt, will be removed with a filter or magnetic filtration, through a gentle movement of the bath.
+Thanks to this system, the bath will hardly become saturated with oil and will never need to be replaced, but only topped up with fresh product, as it runs out.

 Formulation examples